LoDAlphA/Eastern-Sun-Rises/readme.txt

 [CHANGELOG 5.1C]
--fixed a bug with certain affixes when using D2Hackit.dll -fixes a bug with bufficons.dll
+-fixed a bug with certain affixes when using D2Hackit.dll -Act1 Hirelings can now use crossbows
+-added D2Killcounter.dll
+-added a new Unique charm which will display all kills correctly.
+Monsters with a level of 30 or lower than you wont count towards kills.
+ This also replace the kill/death display on the attack skill -added D2SmallUtility.dll
+-removed (as replaced by D2SmallUtility.dll) Statfix.dll, D2AnimatedItems.dll and Utility.dll
+-enabled defense while running
+-removed the expcap of two screens while in a party -gamble screen should be always full now
+-added the gamble.exe
+-disabled Bufficons.dll for now
+-increased Tome of Townportal to a total of 500 -increased Tome of Identify to a total of 500 -increased  all Weapons with Quantity to a total of 1000 -changed Replenish Quantity and Durability to 1 per 4 frames -added a new suffix for jewels which adds Splash Damage on Striking -tweaked the dropchance for the hellfire torch, diablo has a higher chance for dropping it, but it can be found elsewhere too (again:P)
+-tweaked some armor prefix chances/lvl req

+-Rerolls accept now Gem Cans.
+This works for every Rare/Magic Weapon/Armor part ( except the norm quality Axe for now ) Rare Weapon/Armor + 2 Flawless Gems ( -58 Points in selected Gem Color ) = Rerolled Rare Weapon/Armor
+ Eth Rare Weapon/Armor + 2 Perfect Gems ( -486 Points in selected Gem Color ) = Rerolled Eth Rare Weapon/Armor
+ Magic Weapon/Armor + Flawless Gems ( -29 Points in selected Gem Color ) = Rerolled Magic Weapon/Armor
+ Eth Magic Weapon/Armor + 2 Blemished Gems ( -162 Points in selected Gem Color ) = Rerolled Rare Weapon/Armor
+-Weapon/Armor/Misc ( no Runewords ) + tp + magic eraser ( page 1 ) = removes Knockback from item
+ (thanks to Sky)

 [Known Bugs]
--set items get stuck to a color after changing it 2-3 times, logout/login with the char fix this.
+Set items get stuck to a color after changing it 2-3 times, logout/login with the char fix this.
--if you using D2Hackit you will get an ingame message everytime you put a dye in your inventory, you can ignore those.
+If you using D2Hackit you will get an ingame message everytime you put a dye in your inventory, you can ignore those.

--For everybody crashing with the latest patch.
-Install visual studio and download the latest mod version from git-hub: https://github.com/LoDAlphA/Eastern-Sun-Rises)

-There is a conflict between the D2Dyes.dll and D2AnimatedItems.dll.
-If you want your items also be palshifted in your inventory.
-Disable the D2AnimatedItems.dll by removing the following line from D2Mod.ini D2AnimatedItems=D2AnimatedItems.dll.
+Bufficons.dll is currently not working.
+Dont try to activate it.
+When reparing Quantity Weapons you sometimes need to repair them multiple times until they are fully repaired

 [Hidden Treasure]
 The first Hidden Treasure was discovered by Narzath.
 It increases the maximum Skill Level by one.
 Seven left for you guys to find;).